karelbilek/template-parse-recursive/README.md

 # template-parse-recursive
 Package for parsing go templates recursively

-By default, go's template.ParseGlob only parses the current folder.
+By default, go's template.ParseGlob does not traverse folders recursively, and uses only filename without folder name as a template name.

-This package goes through all subfolders and parses the files matching the glob.
+This package goes through subfolders recursively and parses the files matching the glob.
 The templates have the subfolder path in the name, separated by OS-specific separator, as done by path/filepath.

+The template names are as relative to the given folder.

 It _does_ follow symlinks, and fails when symlinks are errorneous.